karzmei/standard-algorithms-ex/README.md

 # standart-algorithms-ex
-Writing, for exercise purposes, some standart graph/tree related standard algorithms
+Writing some standart graph/tree related standard algorithms (for exercise purposes).
+So far, there is:
+- implementation of a binary search tree
+- implementation of a binary min-heap